blendermarker-rgb/Blender-Add-AO-Node/README.md

 # Blender Add AO Node

-A small Blender add-on that quickly adds an Ambient Occlusion node setup to materials.
+A small Blender add-on that quickly adds an Ambient Occlusion node setup to materials on simple objects.

 It can add the AO setup to either: